zgoda/kristall/examples/todos/README.md

 # Todos example for Kristall

 This is larger application example for Kristall that shows its intended usage as backend for Javascript UI.
-It uses [Marshmallow](https://pypi.org/project/marshmallow/) for data serialization and [Pony ORM](https://pypi.org/project/pony/) for data access layer.

 ## Backend

+Backend application uses [Marshmallow](https://pypi.org/project/marshmallow/) for data serialization and [Pony ORM](https://pypi.org/project/pony/) for data access layer.

 Create virtualenv with Python>=3.7 and install backend code: